Te-Stack/Te-Stack/README.md

 <br/>

-*I am  a Full Stack Developer currently residing in Benin-City,Nigeria,a 300l Biochemistry Student of the University of Benin who loves creating technological solutions to life  problems .*
+*I am  a Full Stack Developer currently residing in Benin-City,Nigeria,a Final Year Biochemistry Student of the University of Benin who loves creating technological solutions to life  problems .*

 **Talking about Personal Stuffs:**